-\If the answer to any of the questions below is "no", the purchase or activity is NOT allowable.
+If the answer to any of the questions below is "no", the purchase or activity is NOT allowable.

-Allowability Checklist Yes No Is it allowable? • Is the purchase or activity permitted under ESSA ? • Does the purchase or activity conform to the Education Department General Administrative Regulations (EDGAR) and Other Applicable Grant Regulations ? • ESSER Specific: Is the purchase or activity in response to COVID 19?
-(Prevention, Reduction, or Response) Is it necessary?
-Does the purchase or activity serve the purpose of a program?
-Does the purchase or activity align with goals and strategies detailed in the CCIP application?
-Is it reasonable?
-Will the item or service be purchased with the PSU's procurement or purchasing procedure (State and Local limitations inventory procedure)? • Are associated costs comparable with other purchases or activities designed for the same purpose? • Are there more affordable purchases or activities that would meet my objective?
+Allowability Checklist Yes No ls i t allowable? • Is the purchase or activity permitted under ESSA? • Does the purchase or activity conform to the Education Department General Administrative Regulations (EDGAR) and Other Applicable Grant Regulations? • ESSER Specific: Is the purchase or activity in response to COVID 19?
+(Prevention, Reduction, or Response) ls i t necessary? • Does the purchase or activity serve the purpose of a program? • Does the purchase or activity align with goals and strategies detailed in the CCIP application? ls i t reasonable? • Will the item or service be purchased with the PSU's procurement or purchasing procedure (State and Local limitations inventory procedure)? • Are associated costs comparable with other purchases or activities designed for the same purpose? • Are there more affordable purchases or activities that would meet my objective?